-As is typical in the Bushmanland Grassland vegetation the ephemeral drainage lines are also associated with denser and higher shrub layer (Photo 10, Photo 20 & Photo 21).
-In this case the vegetation associated with these water courses were dominated by Senegalia mellifera and larger shrubs like Lycium cinereum and Phaeoptilum spinosum.
+As is typical in the Bushmanland Grassland vegetation the ephemeral drainage lines are characterised by a denser and higher riparian vegetation.
+In this case the vegetation associated with these water courses were dominated by Senegalia mellifera and larger shrubs like Lycium cinereum Rhigozum trichotomum and Phaeoptilum spinosum with Vachellia tortilis also occasionally encountered.

 4.3.
-CRITICAL BIODIVERSITY AREAS MAPS
+Critical biodiversity areas maps